siong1987/rails-with-docker/README.md

 ## Contact

-You can reach out to me with my gmail address: siong1987@gmail.com or follow me on [twitter](https://twitter.com/siong1987) for more cool stuff from me :P
+You can reach out to me via my gmail address: siong1987@gmail.com or follow me on [twitter](https://twitter.com/siong1987) for more cool things from me :P

 ## LICENSE